streamplace/npm-kubetools/Readme.md

 ## CI

-There's a Travis build sent to run hourly that runs `build-manifests.sh` and errors if there's a new version of any of our binaries available.
+There's a Travis build set to run hourly that runs `build-manifests.sh` and errors if there's a new version of any of our binaries available.
 For now, that just sends an email to me and I update the script manually.
 Maybe eventually we'll do some kind of sweet auto-update.